Nontuberculous mycobacterial infections in solid organ transplant candidates and recipients

 This topic reviews NTM infections in solid organ transplant recipients.
 Tuberculosis and the evaluation, treatment, and prophylaxis of infection in solid organ transplant recipients, as well as bacterial, viral, and fungal infections in lung transplant recipients, are reviewed separately.
 (See "Tuberculosis in solid organ transplant candidates and recipients" and "Evaluation for infection before solid organ transplantation" and "Infection in the solid organ transplant recipient" and "Prophylaxis of infections in solid organ transplantation" and "Bacterial infections following lung transplantation" and "Clinical manifestations, diagnosis, and treatment of cytomegalovirus infection in lung transplant recipients" and "Prevention of cytomegalovirus infection in lung transplant recipients" and "Fungal infections following lung transplantation".)

-Most nontuberculous mycobacterial (NTM) species have been found in soil or water and are not known to be transmitted from animal to human or human to human .
-However, an outbreak of Mycobacterium abscessus in a lung transplant and cystic fibrosis center may have involved person-to-person transmission .
+Most nontuberculous mycobacterial (NTM) species have been found in soil and water and were thought not to be transmitted from animal to human or human to human .
+However, human-to-human spread of Mycobacterium abscessus among patients in cystic fibrosis centers and on a population level has been confirmed [6-8], and this mode of transmission may be more common than initially suspected [6-8].
 In tuberculosis (TB)-nonendemic countries, NTM are more common etiologic agents of disease in solid organ transplant recipients than TB .
-Solid organ transplant recipients have an increased risk for infection with NTM due to depressed cell-mediated immunity, but NTM infections are nevertheless rare in this population.
+Solid organ transplant recipients have an increased risk for infection with NTM due to depressed cell-mediated immunity, but NTM infections are nevertheless rare in this population

 - Tortoli E. Impact of genotypic studies on mycobacterial taxonomy: the new mycobacteria of the 1990s.
 Clin Microbiol Rev 2003; 16:319.